alegonz/baikal/README.md

 1. It is aimed at linear pipelines
     - You could add some step parallelism with the (currently experimental) [`ColumnTransformer`](https://scikit-learn.org/stable/modules/compose.html#columntransformer-for-heterogeneous-data) API, but this is limited to transformer objects.
 2. Classifiers/Regressors can only be used at the end of the pipeline.
-    - This means we cannot use the predicted labels (or probabilities) as features to other classifiers/regressors.
+    - This means we cannot use the predicted labels (or their probabilities) as features to other classifiers/regressors.
     - You could leverage mlxtend's [`StackingClassifier`](http://rasbt.github.io/mlxtend/user_guide/classifier/StackingClassifier/#stackingclassifier) and come up with some clever combination of the above composite estimators (`Pipeline`s, `ColumnTransformer`s, and `StackingClassifier`s, etc), but you might end up with code that feels hard-to-follow and verbose.
 3. Cannot handle multiple input/multiple output models.